-During this 10-day, weekend only guide training course you will get hands on training on several rivers in Washington.
-The rivers we will train on include the Wenatchee, Sauk, and Skykomish.
+During this 10-day, weekend only, guide training course you will get hands on training on several rivers in Washington.
+The rivers we may use for training include the Wenatchee, Sauk, Green and Skykomish.

 Course Length: 4 days, 8am-6pm

-This week-long river guide training course takes place mainly on the Wenatchee river near Leavenworth.
+This week-long river guide training course takes place on the Wenatchee river near Leavenworth.

 You Will Learn About